 When at the jetty, staff regularly spot sea turtles out in the water, and have even been involved in rescuing a sea turtle at the jetty that was entangled in fishing line, which reiterates just how important it is to keep our beaches and fishing sites clean.
 People are urged to call 1-866-TURTLE-5 if they find or accidentally catch a sea turtle so that an expert can assess the turtle and provide care if needed.

 We cannot continue to save Texas wildlife without you.
-With our gates still closed, your support is more critical than ever.
+Your support is more critical than ever.
 Please support the Houston Zoo Fund to help us continue our work to connect communities with animals and inspire action to save wildlife.